scottjmarler/Algorithmic-Trading-Bot-/README.md

-# Fintech-Challenge_14
-Module 14 Challenge

-# Module 14 Algorithm

-## Challenge: Algorithmic Trading Bot
+## Algorithmic Trading Bot

-In this Challenge, you’ll assume the role of a financial advisor at one of the top five financial advisory firms in the world.
-Your firm constantly competes with the other major firms to manage and automatically trade assets in a highly dynamic environment.
-In recent years, your firm has heavily profited by using computer algorithms that can buy and sell faster than human traders.
+In this project, I assumed the role of a financial advisor at one of the top five financial advisory firms in the world.
+My firm constantly competes with the other major firms to manage and automatically trade assets in a highly dynamic environment.
+In recent years, the firm has heavily profited by using computer algorithms that can buy and sell faster than human traders.

-The speed of these transactions gave your firm a competitive advantage early on.
+The speed of these transactions gave the firm a competitive advantage early on.
 But, people still need to specifically program these systems, which limits their ability to adapt to new data.
-You’re thus planning to improve the existing algorithmic trading systems and maintain the firm’s competitive advantage in the market.
-To do so, you’ll enhance the existing trading signals with machine learning algorithms that can adapt to new data.
+I'm planning to improve the existing algorithmic trading systems and maintain the firm’s competitive advantage in the market.
+To do so, I enhanced the existing trading signals with machine learning algorithms that can adapt to new data.